osmandapp/docs/content/osmand/plugins/nautical-charts.md

 {% ios%}

-In the **iOS** version, with the Nautical plugin enabled and a Nautical map downloaded, you can:
+In the **iOS** version, with the Nautical plugin enabled and a Nautical map downloaded, for every specific profile you can change the map type, and the visibility of the depth contour.

+#### NAUTICAL MAP TYPE

-- Change the map type to **Nautical** and thus, reveal more nautical-specific colors and visualization on the map
+To change the map type to **Nautical** and thus, reveal more nautical-specific colors and visualization on the map, go to:

 &nbsp;&nbsp;&nbsp;&nbsp;{% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.configure_map %} → {% data variables.ios-values.map_settings_type %}

 ![Nautical Map Type in iOS](/assets/images/plugins/nautical-charts/ios_nautical_map_type1.png)

-&nbsp;&nbsp;&nbsp;&nbsp;
-- Show or hide the depth contours
+#### DEPTH CONTOUR

+To show or hide the depth contours, and thus, adjust the visual representation of the map to your needs, go to:

 &nbsp;&nbsp;&nbsp;&nbsp;{% data variables.ios-values.menu %} → {% data variables.ios-values.configure_map %} → {% data variables.ios-values.map_settings_style %} → {% data variables.ios-values.res_details %}